 Change the Victor Reader Stream 303 Battery Yourself

 User replaceable lithium ion battery.
-On a full charge, this removable battery lasts about fifteen hours on a single charge, when playing content at average volume levels.
+On a full charge, this removable battery lasts about fifteen hours.
+This assumes average volume levels.

 Data Transfer Slowly Through the USB Port